 If you switch between full-time and part-time study, your eligibility to state benefits, student loans and funding from the University will change.
 For example, part-time students don't receive a student loan, but do pay council tax; full-time students aren't eligible for Jobseeker's Allowance, but get more support from the Student Loans Company.

-To talk to someone about possible changes in your circumstances and the financial implications of this, contact:
+To talk to someone about any possible changes in your circumstances and the financial implications please contact:

-The Student Advice Centre can also give you more general advice on budgeting and possible funding.
+Leeds University Union Help and Support can also give you more general advice on budgeting and other possible funding.